sasha-bichkov/jquery-parallax-scrolling/README.md

 	});

 ### _children_
-By default it has set as `null` then parallaxing was a children for `element`.
+By default it's set to `null`.
-You can set parallax not at all childrens, but in some elements.
-As example, it would be `.odd_slider` then not odd elements are no parallaxing.

 ### _motion_
-It has `vertical` by default and can be set as `horizontal`.
-You must write CSS in order to work with `horisontal` value.
+It's `vertical` by default and can be set as `horizontal`.
+You should use CSS to work with `horisontal` value.
 You can see `horizontal.css` for example.

 ### _speed_
-I recommend you to set it option on [0, 1], but you can play with it and set other number.
+I recommend you to set the option to [0, 1], but you can play with it and set others number.

 ## Tests